bixiangpeng/HiSIF-DTA/README.md

       🌳 Replacing the original 'data' folder by this new folder and then you can re-train or test our proposed model on Davis, KIBA or Human.

-      🌳 For clarity, the content architecture of `data` directory is described as follows:
+      🌳 For clarity, the file architecture of `data` directory is described as follows:

       ```text
        >  data